freeseek/gtc2vcf/README.md

 samtools faidx $HOME/res/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna
 ```

 Illumina provides the <a href="https://support.illumina.com/array/array_software/beeline.html">Beeline</a> software for free and this includes the AutoConvert executable which allows to call genotypes from raw intensity data using Illumina's proprietary GenCall algorithm.
 AutoConvert is almost entirely written in Mono/.Net language, with the exception of one small mathmatical function (findClosestSitesToPointsAlongAxis) which is contained instead within a Windows PE32+ library (MathRoutines.dll).
-As this is <a href="http://www.mono-project.com/docs/advanced/embedding/">unmanaged code</a>, to be run on Linux with Mono it needs to be embedded in an equivalent Linux ELF64 library (libMathRoutines.dll.so) as shown below.
+As this is <a href="http://www.mono-project.com/docs/advanced/embedding/">unmanaged code</a>, to be run on Linux with <a href="https://www.mono-project.com/">Mono</a> it needs to be embedded in an equivalent Linux ELF64 library (libMathRoutines.dll.so) as shown below.
 This function is run as part of the <a href="http://doi.org/10.1093/bioinformatics/btm443">normalization</a> of the raw intensities when sampling 400 <a href="http://patft.uspto.gov/netacgi/nph-Parser?patentnumber=7035740">candidate homozygotes</a> before calling genotypes.
 For some unclear reasons, you will also need to separately download an additional Mono/.Net library (Heatmap.dll) from <a href="https://support.illumina.com/array/array_software/genomestudio.html">GenomeStudio</a> and include it in your binary directory as shown below, most likely due to differences in which Mono and .Net resolve library dependencies.
 ```
 mkdir -p $HOME/bin && cd /tmp
 wget https://support.illumina.com/content/dam/illumina-support/documents/downloads/software/beeline/autoconvert-software-v2-0-1-installer.zip